How can I receive absolute instead of relative time data?

-When will my customer require their own Checkmk-Subscription?
+When will my managed services customer need their own Checkmk-Subscription?

 Can I receive professional support for the Checkmk Raw Edition?

 No. If you desire professional support for Checkmk, then you will need to take out a subscription for the Checkmk Enterprise Edition.
 Within the support framework, we will of course also be happy to assist you with a migration from the Raw Edition or from another monitoring solution to the Enterprise Edition.
-Exchanges regarding the Raw Edition can be found in the free Checkmk mailing lists.
+You can also get help from other Checkmk users in the the community forum.

 For how long are credits valid?